Burger Odendaal: South Africa

-Wasps Rugby
+English Premiership

 On the 22nd February 2022, it was announced that he had signed for Wasps Rugby on their official website ahead of the 2022/23 season.
 He was made redundant along with every other Wasps player and coach when the team entered administration on 17 October 2022.

+On 10 January 2023, Odendaal was signed by Premiership rivals Northampton Saints following Wasps administration from the 2023-24 season.

+Japan

+On 22 July 2025, Odendaal would return to Japan to sign for Hanazono Kintetsu Liners in the Japan Rugby League One competition from the 2025-26 season.